TeamPraxis/blitz-node/README.md

 **or using the API parser**

-The parser will expects a text and will recognize the type of test at runtime.
+The parser expects a text and will recognize the type of test at runtime.

 ```javascript
 var Blitz = require('blitz');